Close Alert Banner

 Swimmer 8

-Swimmers are introduced to advanced aquatic skills including head and foot first surface dives and some first aid.
+Swimmers rise to the challenge of advanced aquatic skills including head and foot first surface dives and a 25m obstacle swim.
+First aid focuses on assessment of conscious victims, contacting EMS and treatment for bleeding.
 They swim lengths of front crawl, back crawl and breaststroke.
-Fitness swim 350m.
+Fitness swim is 350m.

 Swimmer 9

 Swimmers continue stroke development with 75m swims of front crawl, back crawl and breaststroke.
-Lifesaving skills include a rescue with a buoyant aid.
-First aid skills are continued.
-Fitness swim 500m.
+Lifesaving skills include a rescue with a buoyant aid and a timed object support.
+First aid focuses on assessment of unconscious victims, treatment of victims in shock and obstructed airway procedures.
+Fitness swim is 500m.

 Swimmer 10